hisubram/mobilefoundation/delivering_mfp_apps_using_ibm_cloud_devops.md

 ```
 {: codeblock}

-In the above script we install [mfpdev-cli](https://www.npmjs.com/package/mfpdev-cli) to build adapters using adapter command in our repository's adapters/JavaAdapter.
+In the above script, we install [mfpdev-cli](https://www.npmjs.com/package/mfpdev-cli) to build adapters by using adapter command in our repository's `adapters/JavaAdapter`.

-In the following example we use **Builder type** as *npm* and use the script provided above in the build script.
+In the following example, we use **Builder type** as *npm* and use the script that is provided in the build script.
 We leave **Working directory** and **Build archive directory** parameters empty.

 ![build_adapter_stage_jobs_config](images/p07_build_adapter_stage_jobs_config.png)

 #### Stage 3 - Deploying an adapter
 {: #stage3-deploying-an-adapter}

-In this stage we will deploy the adapter to the {{ site.data.keyword.mobilefoundation_short }} instance that we created in the first stage.
+In this stage, we deploy the adapter to the {{ site.data.keyword.mobilefoundation_short }} instance that we created in the first stage.

-- Add a new stage.
+- Add a stage.
 - Configure the input.
-- Set the input type to **Build Artifacts**, **Stage** as the stage name where adapter is built, and the job that build the adapter in the build adapter stage.
+- Set the input type to **Build Artifacts**, **Stage** as the stage name where adapter is built, and the job that builds the adapter in the build adapter stage.
 - The **Stage trigger** must be set to *Run jobs when the previous stage is completed*.
 - Add a deploy job from the **Jobs** tab.
 - Select **Deployer type** as *Cloud Foundry* and configure the rest based on your preferences.

-In the example below we use **Deployer type** as *Cloud Foundry*, **{{ site.data.keyword.cloud_notm }} Region** as *Dallas*, API key as the same that we created in the first stage.
+In the following example, we use **Deployer type** as *Cloud Foundry*, **{{ site.data.keyword.cloud_notm }} Region** as *Dallas*, API key as the same that we created in the first stage.

 ![deploy_adapter](images/p08_deploy_adapter.png)